Standard 6 of the Care Certificate deals with all forms of Communication.

-- Verbal Communication – speaking and listening used to communicate to individuals, explain treatments, identify needs, wishes and preferences and request consent.
-Tone and volume should be appropriate and slang, jargon, complicated vocabulary and accents/dialects should be reduced or avoided where possible.
-And, of course, both individuals must be speaking in the same language.
+- Verbal Communication – speaking and listening are used to communicate to individuals, explain treatments, identify needs, wishes and preferences and request consent.
+Tone and volume should be appropriate, and slang, jargon, complicated vocabulary and accents/dialects should be reduced or avoided where possible.
+And, of course, both individuals must speak the same language.
 Verbal communication can be adapted to the individual’s needs.
 Active listening should be used to reduce the likelihood of misunderstandings.

 - Written Communication – used in reports, records and other official documentation to maintain a record of work-related activities.
 Handwriting should be legible.
 Records should be up-to-date, clear, concise and accurate.
 Forms should be filled in correctly.

 - Makaton – often used to aid verbal communication with individuals with learning disabilities by using a series of simple gestures whilst conversing.

 - Visual Aids – Also a popular communication tool for individuals with learning or sensory disabilities.
 Visual aids are pictures or objects that can be used to convey meaning.
 For example, a staff member could offer an individual a choice of activities by holding up a picture of a bowling ball and a picture of a DVD, and the individual would then point to the one they wanted to do.

 - Braille – braille is a form of ‘written‘ communication that individuals with visual impairments use to read and write texts.
 It consists of a series of raised bumps that represent letters and symbols.
 Individuals can move their fingertips over the bumps to read using their sense of touch.

 Use examples from your own workplace to describe how good and poor communication could affect relationships at work.

 1. Examples of good communication affecting a work relationship